Quinntyx/JsMacros-Macros/README.md

 License
 ---
-This is licensed under MPL 2.0, just like JsMacros is.
+This is licensed under GPL 3.0.